matwerber1/aws-alexa-smart-home-demo/README.md

 This video shows the ESP32 in action by asking Alexa to change the device's state and asking it for the current temperature: https://www.youtube.com/watch?v=Cc9Y0D2bzJ8

-## Work in process

-Most of the project is done.... but there are still gaps in documentation and instructions.
-Please bear with me as I clean this up.

 ## Disclaimer

 This is my first dive into AWS IoT + an Alexa skill.
 There are no doubt ways to do things better; some of my design choices may not be ideal.
 For example: